iltommi/qdb-documentation/source/api/c.rst

     A structure to represent a remote node with an associated error status updated by the last API call, unless the structure is passed as constant.

-.. c:type:: qdb_stream_tracker_t
+.. c:type:: qdb_operation_t

-    A structure used to track a stream state.
+    A structure to represent an operation request with an associated error status updated by the last API call.

 .. c:type:: qdb_error_t